sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

   <a href="https://www.mood-me.com" class="btn">Visit MoodMe Website</a>
 </div>

-#### Donald Bren School of ICS - Master of Data Science Ambassador
+#### Donald Bren School of ICS - Master of Data Science Ambassador (October 2023 - Present)
-October 2023 - Present
 Throughout my time at UC Irvine, I worked as a Master of Data Science Ambassador for the MDS program.
 A perfect way to describe this role is "being a liaison for the current student."
-- Student representative for the MDS Program.
-- Supported the creation and development of ideas for marketing campaigns.
-- Conducted time series analysis using R's "forecast" library and Python's "statsmodels" to track and predict trends in data science master's programs across the U.S., providing valuable insights for internal program development and competitor analysis.
+I supported the creation and development of ideas for marketing campaigns, answered questions from prospective students, and conducted internal analyses with my program director and fellow ambassadors.
+For example, I performed a time series analysis using R's `forecast` library and Python's `statsmodels` to track and predict trends in data science master's programs across the United States.
+I also completed a project that examined custom metrics across various tech-centric master's programs, such as transparency and flexibility scores, to determine where UC Irvine's MDS places amongst other programs.
+All bias aside, we were constantly ranked at the top of all my tests!

 #### Sportradar US - Sports Data Operator
 September 2022 - Present